mofosyne/arduino-gameboy-printer-emulator/README.md

 |  D2         | Pin 5 : Serial Clock (Interrupt) |
 |  GND        | Pin 6 : GND (Attach to GND Pin)  |

-Beware: Third generation link cables (purple ones or AGB-005) have a different pinout from GB/GBC cables, avoid using them.
+Beware: Third generation link cables (purple ones or AGB-005) have a different pinout from pure GB/GBC cables, avoid using them.

 ## Building the Arduino Gameboy Printer Emulator with a dedicated PCB